scipy/scipy/doc/source/dev/api-dev/array_api.rst

    export SCIPY_ARRAY_API=1

-This both enables array API standard support and the more strict input validation for array-like arguments.
-This clustering example shows usage with PyTorch tensors as inputs and return values:
+This both enables array API standard support and the more strict input validation for array-like arguments. *Note that this environment variable is meant to be temporary, as a way to make incremental changes and merge them into ``main`` without affecting backwards compatibility immediately.
+We do not intend to keep this environment variable around long-term.*

+This clustering example shows usage with PyTorch tensors as inputs and return
+values:

 .. code:: python